Self-Consistent Heating of the Magnetically Closed Solar Corona: Generation of Nanoflares, Thermodynamic Response of the Plasma and Observational Signatures: Introduction

 \section{Introduction}

 Solar active regions have tremendous complexity on small spatial scales \citep[see e.g.,][]{Reale2014}.
 The magnetic field is subdivided into an enormous number of quasi-independent magnetic flux strands -- of order $10^5$ in a single active region \citep{Klimchuk2015}.
 Rooted in the photosphere, these coronal flux strands are twisted and tangled by turbulent convective motions.
 Electric current sheets form at the boundaries between the strands.
-This gradual buildup of magnetic energy culminates in explosive reconnection once critical conditions are met, releasing a burst of energy -- a nanoflare \citep{Parker1983, Parker1988} -- that heats the coronal plasma.
+This gradual buildup of magnetic energy culminates in impulsive reconnection once critical conditions are met, releasing a burst of energy -- a nanoflare \citep{Parker1983, Parker1988} -- that heats the coronal plasma.
 Each nanoflare is too small to be detected individually – though mission concepts are being developed to one day do so \citep[see e.g.,][]{Rabin2023} – but it is proposed that they collectively heat the corona to its multi-million degree temperatures.
+The forthcoming Multi-slit Solar Explorer (MUSE) spectrometer \citep[e.g.,][]{DePontieu2022} will also investigate coronal heating with high spatial, temporal, and spectral resolution.

 Using magnetohydrodynamic (MHD) models to study magnetically closed loops in the solar atmosphere, we have learned a great deal about nanoflare reconnection in the corona \citep[see e.g.,][]{Gudiksen2005,Bingert2011,Hansteen2015,Rempel2017}, including fundamental properties about reconnection onset \citep{Leake2020,Klimchuk2023b,Leake2024}.
 Simulating the plasma response to the heating in such models requires a physical connection between the corona, transition region (TR), and chromosphere to properly account for the mass and energy exchange that occurs through field-aligned thermal conduction and flows (evaporation and draining).
 In particular, to make meaningful comparisons with observations, the narrow, computationally demanding TR must be accurately treated throughout all phases of an impulsive heating event \citep{Bradshaw2013,Johnston2017a,Johnston2017b,Johnston2019b}